 About Me

-I work on questions that emerge when AI moves faster than the organizations trying to use it.
-Questions about risk, readiness, and what has to change beyond the technology itself.
+I work on questions that emerge when AI adoption outpaces organizational strategy.
+Questions about governance, incentives, and what has to change beyond the technology itself.

 My career has been a series of pivots that only make sense in retrospect.
 I started as a humanities major, earned a PhD in Epidemiology, and spent years in academic research publishing work that shaped federal nutrition policy.
 Then I moved into tech — first at Indeed, where I founded their Responsible AI function, then at Spotify, where I lead Trust & Safety research serving 500M+ users.